Toronto Chapter

 Every four years some regions of the IW&FS hosts International Festivals attended by members from all over the globe.
 Festivals feature private culinary and winery tours, including black-tie dinners, each with a focus on the specialities of the region.

-A Note from your President Diana Burke
+A Note from your Past President Diana Burke

-Over the span of 20 years, our Toronto Chapter did not disappoint.
+With our membership over the span of 20 years, our Toronto Chapter did not disappoint.
 We dined at the best restaurants in Toronto, gained knowledge about foods such as asparagus, paté, balsamic vinegar, spices and cheeses.
 We learned cooking techniques from George Brown College, Cave Springs Cellar restaurant chefs, as well as, Bonnie Stern.
 Our Chapter’s extensive wine cellar provided some wonderfully-aged wines for vertical, horizontal and regional tastings.
 These tastings were also supplemented by visits from international and local wine makers.
 On top of this, Robert and I also shared in superb wine and dining experiences hosted by Chapters in the UK, Boston and Bali.
 Bali’s exquisite black-tie event is one we shall never forget.

 Diana Burke Jan 27, 2022